Illinois Juvenile Detention Center Sex Abuse Lawsuits

 Illinois Youth Center Valley View

-A minimum-security, all-male facility in a suburban area west of Chicago.
-The juvenile facility housed the state’s experimental Sex Offender Treatment Program from 1991 until its closure in 2002.
+Located in a suburban area west of Chicago, the minimum-security all-male Illinois Youth Center Valley View housed the state’s experimental Sex Offender Treatment Program from 1991 until its closure in 2002.
+The program faced criticism for its methods and efficacy, leading to civil sex abuse lawsuits.

 County Juvenile Detention Centers in Illinois